fimtestxyz/klz_vault/90-Template/music note template.md

 > [!abstract] 🎵 Purpose
 > This template is designed to **record and reflect on music discovered via YouTube**.
-> It helps you track **songs, performances, and live sessions** while building a musical “second brain” in Obsidian.

 ---

 > [!info] 📺 Video Metadata